 Banana date pancakes, an easy way to use up ripe bananas, eggs in the fridge + not feel too guilty after eating them for breakfast…and dinner if you’re like me, ha!

 My work schedule has kicked up for the final stretch until the beginning of summer, but I’m still trying to squeeze in moments of relaxation, and for myself.
 This Saturday morning it was Banana Date Pancakes!
 I had two ripe bananas to use up, and leftover eggs (which I’ve stopped buying) but were from guests the previous week.
-I rather use up food, than see it go to waste because of my efforts to eat a certain lifestyle.
+I rather use up food, then see it go to waste because of my efforts to eat a certain lifestyle.

 What’s this lifestyle you’re asking…?
 I am doing my best to eat plant based/vegan!
 But I’m not strict about it, and am flexible if friends or family are offering food and cooking.